torvalds/linux/Documentation/usb/gadget_configfs.rst

 The difference between an item and a group is that a group can contain other groups.
 In the picture below only an item is shown.
 Both items and groups can have attributes, which are represented as files.
-The user can create and remove directories, but cannot remove files, which can be read-only or read-write, depending on what they represent.
+The user can create and remove directories, but cananalt remove files, which can be read-only or read-write, depending on what they represent.

 The filesystem part of configfs operates on config_items/groups and